Devansh-Gupta-Official/Devansh-Gupta-Official/README.md

 # 🙋‍♂️ About Me:

-- 🔭 I’m currently learning Competitive Coding and DSA.
+- 🔭 I’m currently learning DSA and MERN Stack.

 - 👯 I’m looking to collaborate on any Machine Learning projects

-- ⚡ "When not coding, you'll find me gaming and socializing."
+- ⚡ "When not coding, you'll find me gaming."

 <h3 align="left">Connect with me:- </h3>
 <p align="left">